LLomann/SAE_VCOD_6.01/README.md

 In this game, players build decks containing sets of cards, and battle each other online.

-## Goal

-You have been mandated by your client to perform a metagame analysis of this game.
-Your client wishes to know which cards have the highest winrate, which cards work well in the same deck, which cards to use against popular strategies, if any of those trends have evolved during since the launch of the game, and any other useful patterns you can extract from the data.

-## General advice

-You will build a complete data ingestion, transformation, and visualization pipeline.
-It is recommended that you use a machine where you are an administrator, as it will make installing the necessary tooling (development tools and their dependencies, such as Python, Talend, a database, etc) easier.
-Some ingestion processes will be quite long, so keeping pipelines running overnight may be necessary.

-The technologies mentioned in this document are proposed as an example, but feel free to use any other technologies or languages you are familiar with.
-Your code still must be understandable by the client, so refrain from using proprietary technologies or software protected by a paid licence.
-Be prepared to defend your technological choices.

-Your time is limited.
-Consider splitting your team when tasks can be parallelized.
-For example, one person can be in charge of raw data ingestion, another in charge of data transformation, another in charge of reporting and data visualization.
-Contract interfaces between those steps as soon as possible (ie the people in charge of data visualization and data transformation must agree on what the final datamart will look like as soon as possible)

 ## Data Collection

 The developers of the game do not publish publicly available data for you to consume.
 However, there are websites organizing tournaments, and publishing data (including decklists, and match results) about those tournaments online.
 One such organization is [Limitless TCG](https://play.limitlesstcg.com).

-Limitless TCG does provide an [API and documentation on how to use it,](https://docs.limitlesstcg.com/developer.html) however this API is locked behind a key that you can request.
-As the approval process is manual, it is unlikely that you will be able to use this method.

-As an alternative, you can use the website to download the data in html format and use an html parser to extract raw data.

 The list of completed Pokemon TCG Pocket tournaments on this website can be viewed at [this url](https://play.limitlesstcg.com/tournaments/completed?game=POCKET&format=STANDARD&platform=all&type=online&time=all).

-For each tournament, you can view [pairings](https://play.limitlesstcg.com/tournament/6823dbb84c6488b18ed5e5d2/pairings) (including match results), and when available, [player decklists](https://play.limitlesstcg.com/tournament/6823dbb84c6488b18ed5e5d2/player/wiloxomega/decklist).
-This data can be used for metagame analysis, for example computing winrates for each card
+d'autre données sont récupérer comme les différents [booster](https://pocket.limitlesstcg.com/cards). ainsi que les cartes qui compose les différents booster.

 A python script using BeautifulSoup as the html parser is provided.
-The output of this script is a json file for each tournament, containing decklists and pairings.
+The output of this script is a json file for each tournament, containing decklists, pairings, booster and cards.

-A sample of 2 tournament files in included in the sample_output directory in this repository.
-You will need to run this script yourself to collect all available data on the website using this method, be aware that this is time consuming, and the extraction program will likely have to run overnight (you can also collaborate with other teams to each extract a different page, and share results afterwards).
-You can of course develop your own data extraction process using another ETL, or modify the provided one if you need additional data from the source.
+A sample of each data files (tournament, booster and card) in included in the directory in this repository.
+You will need to run this script yourself to collect all available data on the website using this method, be aware that this is time consuming, and the extraction program will likely have to run overnight.

 To run the provided script, use the following commands :
 ```bash